 JUSTICE: Are you passionate about social justice?
 Campus Ministry provides students with leadership development opportunities on and off campus where you can integrate advocacy and action into your life.
 In Fall 2021, we will participate in the Ignatian Family Teach-in for Justice -- a leadership summit and advocacy training conference rooted in the tradition of Catholic Social Teaching with a specific focus on compassionate immigration reform and climate justice.
 Email Anna if interested!

 Meet our local community partners and explore previous service opportunities:

 728 East Allegheny Avenue, Philadelphia, PA 19134

-*Volunteers must commit to 13 of the 15 dates.
+*Volunteers must commit to serving each Wednesday 5:00 to 6:00pm.
 This is a semester-long commitment.